Modern Slavery and Human Trafficking Statement 2021

-This Modern Slavery Statement (“Statement”) relates to the financial year ending 31 December 2018.
+This Modern Slavery Statement (“Statement”) relates to the financial year ended 31 December 2021.
 It is published by Bunduq Company Limited (“Bunduq”) in compliance with the UK’s Modern Slavery Act 2015 (“the Act”).

 The term “modern slavery” as used in this Statement includes all forms of slavery including forced labour, child labour, bonded labour, domestic servitude, human trafficking and forced sexual exploitation.